 In 1998, two Singapore Bahá’í youth, Sonia Ong and Adeline Koay, represented the Bahá’í International Community at the 42nd Session of the Commission on the Status of Women at the United Nations in New York.
 They were the only Singapore youth present at the conference.
 In 1999 another Bahá’í youth, Nadya Melic, represented Singapore at Peace Child International’s Young Person’s Millennium Conference in Hawaii, USA.

 Many of the Bahá’í youth in Singapore are active in sports and have earned recognition for their contributions.
 Mr Anthony Joseph donned Singapore national colours for hockey from 1967 to 1973.
 An outstanding player from his school days in Raffles Institution, Anthony earned his first call up to the national squad when he was only 17 years old.
-Anthony was a member of the Singapore team that won the historic gold medal at the 1973 sea Games and in that same year he was also the captain of the national Under 23 team.
-Another Bahá’í, Selvam Satanam who also hailed from Raffles Institution, was awarded the Singapore Schools Sports Council National Colours Award in 1986 for his services in the Singapore Combined Schools hockey team.
+Anthony was a member of the Singapore team that won the historic gold medal at the 1973 South East Asian (sea) Games and in that same year he was also the captain of the national Under 23 team.
+Another Bahá’í, Selvam Satanam, who also hailed from Raffles Institution, was awarded the Singapore Schools Sports Council National Colours Award in 1986 for his services in the Singapore Combined Schools hockey team.

 Bahá’í youth have also distinguished themselves in other arenas.
 The 1999 sia Inter Junior College Debating Competition saw Jordan Melic winning the coveted Best Speaker of the Series Award.

-Marriage and Family Life
+Marriage and family life

 Marriage is “a fortress for well-being and salvation”.